-12 February 2019, New York - Statement on behalf of the European Union and its Member States Delivered by Mr. Gerton Van den Akker, Chief of Staff, Delegation of the European Union to the United Nations, United Nation Security Council Arria meeting on Children and Armed Conflict: Protecting Boys and Girls in Shrinking Humanitarian Space
+12 February 2019, New York - Statement on behalf of the European Union and its Member States delivered by Mr. Gustavo Martin Prada, Ambassador and Acting Deputy Head of Delegation of the European Union to the United Nations, United Nation Security Council Arria meeting on Children and Armed Conflict: Protecting Boys and Girls in Shrinking Humanitarian Space

 Joint statement by EU High Representative Federica Mogherini and UN Special Representative for Children and Armed Conflict Virginia Gamba on the occasion of the International Day against the Use of Child Soldiers

 11 February 2019, New York – Statement on behalf of the European Union and its Member States delivered by Mr. Guillaume Dabouis, First Counsellor, Head of Political Section at the Delegation of the European Union to the United Nations, Special Committee on Peacekeeping Operations (C34): General Debate

 11 February 2019, New York - Statement delivered by H.E.
 Mr. Ion Jinga, Permanent Representative, Permanent Mission of Romania to the United Nations, 57th Session of the Commission for Social Development, Agenda Item 3(a) and (b) General discussion

 8 February 2019, New York – European Union Statement delivered by Mr. Serge Christiane, Minister Counsellor, European Union Delegation to the United Nations, at the Security Council Arria-formula meeting on Accountability for conflict-related sexual violence as a central pillar for prevention